 Intelligent technologies are transforming the hiring process.
 AI recruiting software using machine learning, natural language programming (NLP) to take recruitment automation to the next level.
-AI for resume screening, recruiting chatbots for candidate engagements, predictive analytics to notice employee’s likeliness to change the job are few such new-age recruitment automation tools.
+AI for resume screening, recruiting chatbots for candidate engagements, predictive analytics to notice employee’s likeliness to change the job are few such as the new-age recruitment automation tools.

 Dice recruitment automation report of 2018 reveals that 77% of recruiters think that they need to adapt to new AI for recruiting.

 Some of the interesting findings from the Dice recruitment automation report are highlighted below.

 Recruiters Consider AI as Help And Not Threat

 45% of recruiters are looking at AI as an assisting powerful tool rather than as a threat.
 They think it’s a positive thing.
 However, 49% have stayed neutral when asked about how they feel about AI recruiting tools.
 Only 6% of participants felt negative about these new-age tools.

 Benefits of Recruiting Automation

-When asked about if recruiting automation brought them any benefits, 55% of the respondents said their life became easy after automating daily mundane manual tasks.
+When asked if recruiting automation brought them any benefits, 55% of the respondents said their life became easy after automating daily mundane manual tasks.

 Dice recruitment automation report shows 34% of the participants said recruitment automation has improved the quality of hire whereas 39% agreed to a reduction in time to hire.
 These recruiters were from the companies that have implemented recruiting automation.

 When asked to recruiters who are still using manual methods for recruiting, 44% of such recruiters said they missed hiring opportunities because of a lack of automation.
 72% of the respondents agreed that their process was slow.
-19% of these recruiters said lack of recruiting automation to lead to poor candidate experience which also impacted their brand of the company negatively.
+19% of these recruiters said lack of recruiting automation leads to poor candidate experience, which also negatively impacted their brand of the company.

 Tasks Recruiters Want Automated

 Although companies are looking at using ai in recruitment automation, recruiters seem to have preferences in terms of the automation they want to see and automation they may want to avoid.

 Recruiters spent the majority of their time sourcing candidates.
 They could be using job boards or social media channels to source candidates.
 46% of the survey respondents have said they would like to see candidate sourcing automated.